Adam Duvall Preview, Player Props: Red Sox vs. Royals

 Adam Duvall At The Plate

-- In 61.4% of his 70 games this season, Duvall has picked up at least one hit.
-He's also had 20 multi-hit games.

-- Looking at the 70 games he has played this season, he's hit a long ball in 17 of them (24.3%), and in 6.5% of his trips to the plate.
+- He has hit a long ball in 17 games this season (23.9%), leaving the park in 6.4% of his chances at the plate.

-- In 30 games this year (42.9%), Duvall has picked up an RBI, and in 11 of those games (15.7%) he had two or more.
+- Duvall has had an RBI in 30 games this season (42.3%), including 11 multi-RBI outings (15.5%).
 He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.